-rank based: order the individuals according to fitness and select with probability weighted by the rank (variation: compute selection probability with linear function of rank, so the least ranked still gets certain probability to get selected) tournament based: draw a certain number of random individuals, select the best one as parent (variation: select directly the best two as parents) truncation selection: only the individuals with highest fitness values will be parents what-ever-you like: remember, do something, be happy...
+rank based: order the individuals according to fitness and select with a probability weighted by the rank (variation: compute selection probability with linear function of rank, so the least ranked still gets certain probability to get selected) tournament based: draw a certain number of random individuals, select the best one as parent (variation: select directly the best two as parents) truncation selection: only the individuals with highest fitness values will be parents what-ever-you like: remember, do something, be happy...

-The first question is answered.
+The first question (from two slides earlier) is answered.